Which devices and versions are supported?

-Updates can also be made to multiple devices in the same application.
+Updates can also be made to multiple devices in the same fleet.
 From the device list, click the checkbox to the left of any online devices you wish to update.
-Then click the Group Actions button in the upper-right corner of the dashboard, followed by Update balenaOS:
+Then use the Actions dropdown in the upper-right corner of the dashboard, and choose the Update balenaOS action:

 After an update begins, the device summary page will show a progress bar that marks the steps completed for the update.
 Some steps that take longer, such as the device downloading the new OS image, may make the progress bar appear stuck.
 This doesn't mean anything has gone wrong with your update.
 We are working on making the update process more informative.

 Update time can vary significantly, depending on the speed of your network, the speed of your SD card (or other storage medium), and your device performance.

 If your balenaOS update fails for any reason, the device should still be recoverable.
 For devices running balenaOS 2.x, the user application should still be running normally, and the reasons for failure can be examined through the update logs at

 /mnt/data/resinhup/).
 If you have any issues, please contact us on the troubleshooting section of the forums.